Chart Color Schemes

 Mirboo North is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Mirboo North, as per data from the 2016 Census, had a cultural diversity below average.
-86.6% of its population were born in Australia, with 90.5% being citizens and 96.0% speaking English only at home.
-Christianity was the predominant religion, accounting for 40.8% of Mirboo North's population.
+Mirboo North had a cultural diversity index below the average, with 86.6% of its population born in Australia, 90.5% being citizens, and 96.0% speaking English only at home.
+Christianity was the predominant religion, comprising 40.8% of Mirboo North's population.
+Notably, Judaism was overrepresented at 0.3%, compared to 0.1% across Rest of Vic.

 Frequently Asked Questions - Diversity